How To Invest 1 Million Dollars

 If you're lucky enough to have a million dollars to invest, you're probably wondering how much you can expect to earn in interest each year.
 The answer depends on several factors, including the type of investment you choose, your investment horizon, and your risk tolerance.

-Stocks are a well-liked investing choice; historically, they have delivered an average yearly return of about 10%.
+Stocks are a popular investing choice; historically, they have delivered an average yearly return of about 10%.
 This means that a $1 million investment in the stock market could potentially earn you around $100,000 per year in interest.
-Of course, the returns are not guaranteed, and there are risks associated with investing in stocks.
-It's important to have a well-diversified investment portfolio and a long-term investment horizon to mitigate the risk of market downturns.

 Please choose a value.